-It's tempting to keep the secret that is Murcia to ourselves, but here's a little sneak preview as to why this south-eastern Spanish city is such a hidden gem...
-Students come to Murcia searching for:
+It's tempting to keep the secret that Murcia is to ourselves, but here's a little sneak preview as to why this south-eastern Spanish city is such a hidden gem...
+Students come to Murcia in search for:

-Authenticity: You guessed it!
-The English is little to non-existent.
+You guessed it!
+English is little to non-existent.
 But hey, that’s what immersion is all about.
 Jump in and learn locally.

-Local feel: It's small enough of a city where you will get to know all of the people you should know, quickly.
+It's a small enough city where you will get to know all of the people you should know, quickly.

-Cost effectiveness: Murcia is probably the most cost-friendly city by the Mediterranean coast in regards to living expenses.
+Murcia is probably the most cost-friendly city by the Mediterranean coast with regards to living expenses.

-- Our Spanish school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is less easy to achieve with larger schools.
+Our Spanish school is small and therefore each student receives personal attention.
+The atmosphere is very friendly and welcoming - something that is difficult to achieve with larger schools.

-- It's surprisingly easy to get around by foot.
-The vast majority of anything that you would need to access or even the homestays and apartments themselves are in the city centre.
+It's surprisingly easy to get around by foot.
+The vast majority of anything that you would need to get access to or even the family homes and apartments themselves are in the city centre.

-- The weather!
-Sitting on the aptly named Costa Cálida, Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.
+The weather!
+Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.

 Founded by the Moors in 825 AD, Murcia is a melting pot of cultures: Arabic, Christian and Jewish.
 As if you needed any excuse, you can be sure of ample food, drink and merriment at fiesta time.

-- Murcia-San Javier MJV airport offers direct flights from many European cities.
-Being a smaller airport than many of those on the Spanish costas, your time at the airport may well be shorter and less stressful.
+Murcia RMU airport offers direct flights from many European cities.
+Being a smaller airport than many of those on the Spanish coasts, your time at the airport may well be shorter and less stressful.
 And don´t forget Alicante ALC airport is just 45 min. away from Murcia.

 The city’s beautiful parks, sports facilities, museums, theatres and clubs provide countless opportunities to enjoy your time in Murcia and experience life “a la española”.